achouippe/angular-dataValidator/README.md

-angular-simpleValidator
+angular-dataValidator
 =======================

-Simple controller-side validator for AngularJS.
+Controller-side validator for AngularJS.